aavegotchi/aavegotchi-wiki/posts/en/glossary.md

 ### DEX
 Otherwise known as a Decentralized Exchange.
-Such platforms allow users to handle transactions in a peer-to-peer mannet, to obtain tokens through a user's own wallet with the help of smart contracts.
+Such platforms allow users to handle transactions in a peer-to-peer mainnet, to obtain tokens through a user's own wallet with the help of smart contracts.
 This is as opposed to the way CEXs (Centralized Exchanges) work, which operate through a middleman (the CEX itself).

 Some examples of DEXs include UniSwap, Mesa and Balancer.